jewelsjv/insta_clone/README.md

 #Instaclone - An Instagram Clone

-This is the first application that I've building in my quest to Build Something everday to learn how to code and build stuff.
+This is the first application that I'm building in my "Build Something" quest to learn how to code and build stuff.